pascalguttmann/obat/docs/design/pss/control/control.md

 Because the RC-lowpass is connected and discharged to ground via $R_{e2}$ and
 $R_Q$ of the difference junction after $t \rightarrow \infty$ the reference voltage will reach $0V$.

-#### Anti Integral Windup

-To avoid the integration to high limits during non-linear operation, when e.g. the output voltage can not rise to the required level to reduce the controller error to zero, diodes are connected antiparallel to the capacitance of the integrator.
-A voltage equal to the required offset introduced by the "rubber diode" of the `bias` stage in the _powerelectronics_ is expected to be present across the integration capacitance.
-Therefore multiple diodes can be connected in series to allow the desired integration voltage.
-$$ n_{diodes} = \left\lceil \frac{max(U_{offset})}{U_f(I_f)} \right\rceil $$
-For $max(U_{offset}) \approx 2V \land U_f(I_f \approx 4mA) \approx 600mV
-\implies n_{diodes} = 4$.
-When the offset is adjusted to a lower value sparse diodes may be bridged by a solder bridge.
-In the reverse direction a single diode is sufficient, because no windup is expected due to the bias offset.

 ### Component Selection